leonardosimoura/ElasticsearchQuery/README.md

 ## TODO

 Add Custom Map for class (Index name / Type name / Columns names).
+Currently it use the name of class in camelcase

 Improve support for linq queries.

-## Lastest Work
+## Latest Work
 Add Take and Skip support (Added).

 Add OrderBy support (Added).